k-phantastic/Steam_Review_Analysis/README.md

 ##### Figure 2
 ![Figure 2](/resources/screenshots/train_vs_test_RMSE.png)

-As can be seen by the graph abpve, train and test error are similar accross all the train/test splits.
-This seems to indicate that the model is neither overfitting or underfitting.
+As can be seen by the graph above, train and test error are similar across all the train/test splits.
+This seems to indicate that the model is neither overfitting nor underfitting.

 ##### Figure 3
 ![Figure 3](/resources/screenshots/pred_overlay.png)

-However, the figure above, an overlay of the first 100 ground truths and the first 100 predictions of the 80/20 train test split show that the model is actually underfitting and needs tuning in order to properly and accuractely predict the weighted_vote_score.
+However, the figure above, an overlay of the first 100 ground truths and the first 100 predictions of the 80/20 train-test split, shows that the model is actually underfitting and needs tuning in order to properly and accurately predict the weighted_vote_score.

 #### Model improvements
-* Reducing refularization may assist in preserving the real signal in our chosen features to survive.
+* Reducing regularization may assist in preserving the real signal in our chosen features to survive.
-* Incorperating additional features such as text based sentiment analysis
+* Incorporating additional features such as text-based sentiment analysis.
-* Utilizing cross validation so the real signal in our chosen features survive.
+* Utilizing cross-validation so the real signal in our chosen features survives.

 #### Next models
 Currently, we are considering using Gradient Boosted Trees (GBTRegressor) and PCA with K-Means Clustering.